 The pressure you put on your gums with either type of toothbrush is important.
 Some Trinity residents say that it’s difficult to know how much pressure they use with electric toothbrushes, while others say that because of the quick electrical movements, they tend to be more gentle on their gums than when they use manual brushes.
 You may want to try them both to see what your brushing style is and discuss it with your Trinity cosmetic dentist.

 Special consideration should be taken for people with arthritis.
 Most Trinity area dentists advise their elderly and arthritic patients to use electric toothbrushes when their manual dexterity is diminished.
 As for children, once they are old enough, an electric toothbrush may be preferable, but safety should always be the first concern for Trinity parents.
-Also, all dentists in the Tarpon Springs, Trinity, and Palm Harbor areas will remind you to look for the ADA seal on any dental product you buy.
+Also, all dentists in the East Lake, Trinity, and Palm Harbor areas will remind you to look for the ADA seal on any dental product you buy.

 Whichever type of toothbrush you choose, make sure you get soft bristles and replace it every three to four months.